harshdavda99/angular/README.md

 here socket io should be run in local using the following git source code. https://github.com/harshdavda99/socketio
                        npm start

 and for chatweb vercel link is available >>>>>>  https://angularlivechat.vercel.app/

-For nodejs storing data  and getting data from database using this URL    >>>> https://nodedemo-six.vercel.app/user/contact  both ( GET And POST) request>..
+For nodejs storing data  and getting contactlist data from database using this URL    >>>> https://nodedemo-six.vercel.app/user/contact  both ( GET And POST) request>..
  For POST req>>>>>>>